adamtimm/katacoda-scenarios/pg_featureserv/04-user_defined_functions.md

 Try grabbing one of these names (e.g. `14th St`), and in the pg_featureserv UI, enter that name in the ```stop_name``` Function Args field on the `nyc_katacoda` function view.
 (Click `Requery` to view the output geometries.)

-### A bit of background on census data

-The US Census Bureau is responsible for conducting the census of the US population every 10 years.
-(We just had one in 2020.)
-This information is then used by the US government to make all sorts of decisions to regarding the use and dispersment of tax dollars.
-But did you know they also make all this information publicly available?
-You can download this data and use it for your own analysis.

-The query we're using here could potentially be the first step in determining the population demographic around certain subway stops within a walking radius.
-You could then add additional queries to further analyze the data.